Dummiesman/angel-file-formats/Midtown Madness 2/PSDL.md

 automatically place props along roads etc. This is particularly good for placing street lights, parking meters and similar objects.

-The geometry of a city is divided into blocks.
-A block is a small section of the city, similar to the regular definition of a city block.
+The geometry of a city is divided into rooms.
+A room is a small section of the city, similar to the regular definition of a city room.
-One difference, though, is that roads and intersections are also placed in their own blocks.
+One difference, though, is that roads and intersections are also placed in their own rooms.

-The block structure is used for all kinds of things in the game.
-Most obvious are visible surface identification, collision detection, ambient "intelligence", etc. All of these are calculated with respect of the block structure.
+The room structure is used for all kinds of things in the game.
+Most obvious are visible surface identification, collision detection, ambient "intelligence", etc. All of these are calculated with respect of the room structure.

 ## Format description